infor-cloud/xtendm3/docs/examples/use-cases/object-access-control.md

 ---

 ## Description
 Current structure of Object Access Control in the business engine has some limitations.
-The purpose of the designed extension is to enhance an easier way to handle data authorization - add users' security layer for chosen objects inside the database.
+The purpose of the designed extension is to make data authorization handing easier - add users' security layer for chosen objects inside the database.
 The authorization is done on a custom criteria in an extension.
 This use case is a Trigger extension, through which a specific access to data has been configured.
 It is done by applying user validation to the visibility of data inside the program.

 ## Step-by-step solution
 This use case is a type of [Trigger extension](../../../examples/example-003).
-It is needed to apply specific parameters while creating an extension to get all the functionality of the designed method.
-While creating a new extension, it is needed to input the name of the program as "CRCHKAUTH".
+Specific parameters needs to be applied while creating an extension to get all the functionality of the designed method.
+While creating a new extension, the name of the program needs to be "CRCHKAUTH".
 After clicking ‘next’ there will be one method available for the new extension - ‘isAuthorizedToAccessRecord’.
 After creating an extension, the blank page will be ready for implementing users functionality.
-Designed code is presented in the ‘Use case code’ section below.
+Designed code is presented in the ‘Source code’ section below.

 ## Source code
-Use case is quite short, but helps understanding of data access for specific users. <br>
+This use case is quite short, but helps understanding of data access for specific users. <br>
-Extension is taking the data from the warehouse table.
+The extension is taking the data from the warehouse table.
 After that all records inside the table are being mapped.

 ```groovy